• Skip to primary navigation

 1. Use the recipe card and adjust the number of servings to half.

-3. It will fit in a 2-quart crock pot.
-Cook for the same amount of time.
-Or cook on the stovetop
+3. It will fit in a 2-quart mini crock pot (with the lower end of the broth).
+Cook for the same amount of time, or cook on the stovetop.

 What is Marjoram, and Do I Need It?